Site icon Email Uplers

 4. Use triggered email workflows.

 Remember that email by Google Maps that lands in your inbox at the end of every month?
 That’s a bot but it still imparts such a personalized experience to the readers.
-These emails serve as a great means to keep users engaged to your offerings.
+These emails serve as a great means to keep users engaged with your offers.

 To send such emails, you need to track the user’s behavior and target them with helpful information that will get them to take action.